serranoio/goat-stack/README.md

 Add the PWABuilder Studio extension from VSCode.
 You will need it to verify your PWA configuration.

 ## Needs
-* We need to research indexxedDB over Cache Storage
 * Internationalization
 * Supabase needs investigation
     * To be added to the project
     * for Auth.

+## TO-DO
+* Finish react-testing-library course

-* For the end: See if you can publish it so it can be packaged
+* For the end: See if you can deploy it to netlify so it can be packaged